2012 Costa Rica earthquake: Geology

-Costa Rica lies above the convergent plate boundary where the Cocos Plate is subducting beneath the Caribbean Plate at a rate of 9 cm per year.
-Off the Nicoya Peninsula, the Cocos Plate is subducting along the Middle America Trench, and the Nicoya Peninsula is unique in being one of the few landmasses along the Pacific Rim located directly above the seismogenic zone of a subduction megathrust fault.
+Costa Rica lies above the convergent plate boundary where the Cocos plate is subducting beneath the Caribbean plate at a rate of 9 cm per year.
+Off the Nicoya Peninsula, the Cocos plate is subducting along the Middle America Trench, and the Nicoya Peninsula is unique in being one of the few landmasses along the Pacific Rim located directly above the seismogenic zone of a subduction megathrust fault.
 The earthquake is thought to have occurred as a result of thrust faulting on the plate interface.
 The earthquake has a maximum slip of about 2.5 m.
 The 1950 earthquake essentially the same part of the plate boundary as the 2012 earthquake.

 The same area was struck by a M7.7 earthquake in 1950 but had been quiet before the recent earthquake, and the segment of the plate boundary was known as the Nicoya Peninsula seismic gap.
 In the intervening period, up to 2010, there was an estimated 5 m of missing displacement.
 Studies determined that the earthquake recurrence interval for the Nicoya Peninsula was about 50 years.
 The Volcanological and Seismological Observatory of Costa Rica (OVSICORI) stated that the earthquake had released 40% of the energy accumulated during the 8 years before it and did not exclude the possibility of an earthquake of equal or larger magnitude.

 Earthquake

 The earthquake was felt all over Costa Rica as well as in Nicaragua, El Salvador, and Panama.
 The maximum intensity reached MM X or higher in Nosara near the epicenter.
-The shaking has intensities of MM VIII in Santa Cruz and MM V in San José.
+The shaking had intensities of MM VIII in Santa Cruz and MM V in San José.
 The recorded acceleration in Fraijanes, Alajuela was larger than that of Nicoya, Guanacaste.
 A tsunami warning was issued for neighbouring countries along the Pacific Coast shortly afterwards, but later cancelled.

 In neighbouring Nicaragua, the Nicaraguan Institute of Territorial Studies began monitoring the seven active volcanoes in the country, expecting that the strong earthquake could activate them.
 The country's highest volcano, San Cristóbal Volcano (1,745 metres), erupted on September 8, sending an ash cloud to 5,000 metres and forcing the evacuation of 3,000 people from five communities in the area.